 NYISO Zone K Market Drivers

-Utility rebates are only one half of the equation.
-Commercial properties can also tap into grid-level programs via wholesale integration.
-For the 2025/2026 Capability Year, NYISO mandates that Load Serving Entities (LSEs) in Zone K procure 107.3% of their forecasted peak load locally.
+Utility demand-response payments are only one part of the equation.
+Commercial properties can also evaluate grid-level programs via wholesale integration.
+For the 2025/2026 Capability Year, NYISO's final Locational Capacity Requirement for Zone K is 106.5%.

-This isolated "K Locality" mandate drives up the value of capacity.
+This local reliability requirement can increase the value of flexible load.
 The Demand Curve Reset (DCR) rules accepted by FERC for the 2025-2029 period show a Maximum Clearing Price for Winter ICAP hitting $36.37 per kW-month in Long Island.

 The BESS Accreditation Advantage